stat545ubc-2021/shiny-eamutaigwe/README.md

 **Choice of Assignment**

 This Application is part of STAT545B assignments.
-It involves A. modifying the BC Liquor app or B. creating a Shiny app from scratch.
+It involves either A. modifying the BC Liquor app or B. creating a Shiny app from scratch.
 I chose option B, i.e. to create a Shiny app from scratch.

 **How the App functions**